moj-analytical-services/splink/docs/dev_guides/udfs.md

 The documentation is [here](https://duckdb.org/docs/api/python/reference/#duckdb.DuckDBPyConnection.create_function), an examples are [here](https://github.com/duckdb/duckdb/pull/7171).
 Note that these functions should be registered against the duckdb connection provided to the linker using `connection.create_function`.

+Note that performance will generally be substantially slower than using native DuckDB functions.
+Consider using vectorised UDFs were possible - see [here](https://github.com/duckdb/duckdb/pull/7171).

 ## Athena

 Athena supports [UDFs written in Java](https://docs.aws.amazon.com/athena/latest/ug/querying-udf.html), however these have not yet been implemented in Splink.